felipemaiapolo/tinyBenchmarks/README.md

       'pirt': 0.5393624918280722,
       'gpirt': 0.5385791650181335}}

+**Disclaimer**
+For the Open LLM Leaderboard datasets, we could not match the leaderboard numbers exactly using [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) even when seeing the whole set of items and using the version specified by the leaderboard maintainers.
+Moreover, for convenience, we advise users (see datasets cards on our [HuggingFace community](https://huggingface.co/tinyBenchmarks)) to use a more modern version of [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness), which can create divergences with the numbers presented in the leaderboard.
+We expect *tinyBenchmarks* to still work well in that case, but use our tools at your own risk.

 <a name="3"></a>
 ## Performance

-We report in the following tables the average estimation error in the test set and standard deviation across LLMs.
+We report in the following tables the average estimation error in the test set (using data from the paper) and standard deviation across LLMs.

 #### Open LLM Leaderboard